Mummanajagadeesh/Mummanajagadeesh/README.md

 * **Standard deviation (σ):** 4.60 mV
 * **Peak-to-peak spread:** ~25 mV (≈ 3800 ppm)

-The results indicate that **reference accuracy is dominated by passive matching**, consistent with an **untrimmed academic CMOS bandgap** implementation.
+The results indicate that **reference accuracy is dominated by passive matching**, consistent with an **untrimmed CMOS bandgap** implementation.
 No curvature correction or trimming was applied.

 The repository includes LTspice schematics, simulation directives, waveform data, and Monte Carlo result plots.